 Because countertops and cabinets are the most expensive elements in the kitchen, this cost is drastically minimized since the space is smaller.
 Less floor space means less kitchen flooring that you need to purchase.
 Finally, because you don't have to spend as much money on pricey countertops, cabinets, and flooring, more money is freed up to spend on appliances, the sink, or on other parts of your house.

-Since galley kitchens are smaller, they tend to be ideal for do-it-yourself remodeling if the layout is simple with two banks of cabinets with straightforward, rectangular countertops.
+Since galley kitchens are smaller, they tend to be slightly easier for do-it-yourself remodeling if the layout is simple with two banks of cabinets with straightforward, rectangular countertops.